isomerpages/cris-corp/_our-programmes/National Health Innovation Centre Singapore (NHIC).md

 Established since 2014, it has supported many projects and companies in the development and implementation of innovative medical technologies and services, improving the standard of healthcare in Singapore and beyond.

-For more information, please visit https://www.nhic.sg
+For more information, please visit the [NHIC website](https://nhic.sg).